 There needs to be a main character I care about.
 That means you have to do more than just writing a description.
 I want to understand why he or she does what they do.
 Sounds simple, but it can be very challenging.
 However, it is critical if you want to keep an audience interested.
 Also, don’t be afraid to expose flaws or struggles.
 Often times that is what draws us to a character.
 We can identify with their humanity or human weaknesses.

-Life is often about struggle and overcoming opposition and so great stories present those challenges as well.
-Many times the resistance comes from another person, an antagonist, who prevents or impedes progress.
+Life is often about struggle and overcoming opposition and so great stories present those challenges.
+Many times the resistance comes from another person, an antagonist who prevents or impedes progress.
 As with the protagonist, make sure you don’t just describe the antagonist.
 Help me understand their motivation for opposing the protagonist.
-In many cases, the relationship between the protagonist and antagonist is a struggle between good and evil, but it doesn’t have to be.
+Most times, the relationship between the protagonist and antagonist is a struggle between good and evil, but it doesn’t have to be.
 The antagonist is an oft-overlooked piece of your story, but it remains one of the essential elements to great storytelling.

 How about your story?
-I suggest you step back from your writing and see if you can clearly identify these five elements in your work.
+I suggest you step back from your writing and see if you can identify these five essential elements in your work.
 If you can, that’s great.
-If not, you really should take a moment to make sure your book has all the hallmarks of a great story.
+If not, take a moment to make sure your book has all the hallmarks of a great story.

 As an industry thought leader, Ogorek has helped drive a number of significant innovations in the self-publishing industry and is featured in the book, Innovation–How Innovators Think, Act and Change Our World.
 He also has authored three books, A Clear View, Eli the Stable Boy and 7 Secrets of Successful Self-Published Authors and written a number of helpful white papers including the popular 4 Paths to Publishing and Three Phases of an Effective Book Marketing Campaign.
 You will also find him speaking at leading industry events such as the Indie and Digital Author conference, Textbook and Academic Authoring Conference, The Singapore Writer’s Festival, Havana Book Fair and the Florida Writers Conference.
 In addition, he is a regular webinar presenter for The Author Learning Center.